allada/eth-archive-snapshot/README.md

 Spot instances are currently the absolute cheapest way to run an instance.
 The problem is that the instance might be terminated with a 2 minute warning, but with the proper infra you can just retry on another instance in the event of early-termination.
 Since it allows you to ensure a few are on-demand, the worst case is that users see a slow down when AWS resources are limited.

 Do not run all archive snapshots on the same instance, instead you should try and run smaller instances that can fit 1 to 2 archive snapshots on it at a time, but allow them to scale with the demand.
 This is because it is likely safe to assume that most users will likely be reading blocks closer to the head block than further back, if you can make that assumption, you can spin up more instances that have only that part of the chain.
 This has several advantages, the biggest advantage is that you can fit more of the chain into memory-per instance, this would likely not be the case if you ran all the chain on one node.

-# Do you still have the geth BSC archives?
-Yes, however they are only up to about mid December 2021 and in deep archive storage.
-If you need these archives, please reach out to me and I will see about resurrecting them and giving access, however this will come at a cost (as it will cost me to request them from AWS's deep archive storage).